-Exceptional Transactions
+Exceptional transactions

-The Bank may also engage in buyback transactions for purposes of addressing a situation of financial system stress that could have material macroeconomic consequences.
-In buyback transactions for this purpose, the Bank may expand the range of securities and instruments that it will buy and sell beyond Government of Canada bonds and treasury bills to include any or all of the following securities and instruments:
+The Bank may also buy or sell securities and instruments outright and/or engage in buyback transactions for purposes of addressing a situation of financial system stress that could have material macroeconomic consequences or for purposes of implementing monetary policy where the Bank considers such transactions appropriate to support the continuous functioning of financial markets through the provision of liquidity.
+Such transactions could also be conducted to reinforce a conditional commitment to maintain the overnight rate at a low level.
+For these purposes, the Bank may expand the range of securities and instruments that it will buy and sell beyond securities issued and guaranteed by the Government of Canada and the governments of Canadian provinces to also include any or all of the following securities and instruments:

-- any security issued or guaranteed by the Government of Canada or a provincial government; - securities issued or guaranteed by the U.S. Government; - securities issued or guaranteed by member states of the Organization for Economic Cooperation and Development (OECD), including Canadian dollar securities issued or guaranteed by member states of the OECD; - Canadian dollar corporate and municipal bonds, including Canadian dollar bonds issued by foreign entities; - Canadian dollar bankers acceptances with a term to maturity not exceeding 365 days; - Canadian dollar promissory notes with a term to maturity not exceeding 365 days; - Canadian dollar commercial paper, including asset-backed commercial paper, with a term to maturity not exceeding 365 days; and, - Canadian dollar term asset-backed securities, provided that the securities or instruments meet such applicable conditions and criteria as may be published by the Bank from time to time, including, without limitation, credit rating requirements.
-(Such buyback transactions conducted for this purpose and using an expanded range of securities or instruments to be referred to as "exceptional transactions".)
+- securities issued or guaranteed by the U.S. Government; - securities issued or guaranteed by member states of the Organization for Economic Co-operation and Development (OECD), including Canadian dollar securities issued or guaranteed by member states of the OECD; - Canadian dollar corporate, municipal and covered bonds issued by Canadian or foreign entities; - Canadian dollar bankers' acceptances with a term to maturity not exceeding 365 days, issued by Canadian or foreign entities; - Canadian dollar promissory notes with a term to maturity not exceeding 365 days, issued by Canadian or foreign entities; - Canadian dollar commercial paper, including asset-backed commercial paper, with a term to maturity not exceeding 365 days, issued by Canadian or foreign entities: and - Canadian dollar term asset-backed securities, provided that the securities or instruments meet such applicable conditions and criteria as may be published by the Bank from time to time, including, without limitation, credit rating requirements.
+Transactions conducted for the above-noted purposes and using an expanded range of securities or instruments shall be referred to as "exceptional transactions".

-Exceptional transactions will be conducted with such counterparties and will be for such duration as the Bank chooses, subject to a maximum term for any transaction of 180 days.
-The Bank will publicly announce in advance when it intends to conduct exceptional transactions, the range of counterparties with whom it will transact, the securities or instruments that it will use in the transactions, the term of the transactions and any other terms that it considers appropriate.
+Exceptional transactions will be conducted with such counterparties and will be for such duration as the Bank chooses.
+The Bank will publicly announce in advance when it intends to make exceptional transactions available, the range of counterparties that will be eligible to engage in the transactions, the securities or instruments that may be used in the transactions, the term of the transactions and any other terms that it considers appropriate.

-Resort by the Bank to exceptional transactions is distinct from, and does not take the place of, the Bank's power under paragraph 18(g)(ii) to buy and sell any securities and other financial instruments where the Governor is of the opinion that there is severe and unusual stress on a financial market or the financial system1.
+Resort by the Bank to exceptional transactions is distinct from, and does not take the place of, the Bank's power under subparagraph 18(g)(ii) to buy and sell any securities and other financial instruments where the Governor is of the opinion that there is severe and unusual stress on a financial market or the financial system.1

-Terms and Arrangements for Counterparties
+Terms and arrangements for counterparties